 However, this détente did not last.
 Steve Coll, the author of The Deal Of The Century: The Breakup Of AT&T, told NPR in a 2019 interview: “As the computer age blossomed and computers increasingly interacted with the phone system to create new opportunities for consumers, the monopoly seemed like an obstacle to innovation, an obstacle to the future.”
 By 1974, there was again trouble in paradise—this time in the form of a Justice Department lawsuit to break up the organization once and for all.

 In January 1982, in order to bring the nearly eight-year suit to an end, AT&T agreed to break up its local business into seven smaller regional operating companies known as “Baby Bells.”
 The divestiture process took two years.
-When it ended in 1984, AT&T retained only long-distance, Bell Labs, and Western Electric.
+When the AT&T breakup ended in 1984, it retained only long-distance, Bell Labs, and Western Electric.

 Further consolidation continued throughout the late ’90s and early ’00s.
 The proliferation of wireless as a new and widely adopted technology caused an arms race as companies competed to expand areas of service.
 The results can be seen today in the handful of national powerhouses that offer a wide variety of telecommunications services, including landlines, wireless, cable, and fiber-optic internet and television.